venelin98/FamilyTree/README.md

 # FamilyTree

 The program works with an array of trees numbered from 0.
-In order do execute a command on a tree you need to enter its number(treeID).
+In order to execute a command on a tree you need to enter its number(treeID).
 (S/E) = (Space/Enter)

 Relations are as followed and cap sensitive: